ibm-cloud-docs/api-handbook/design/types.md

 * `mm` is the number of additional minutes by which the timezone differs from UTC

-In particularly delicate situations where input must be guaranteed to be correct, input with no timezone offset (i.e., input in UTC) MAY be required.
+In particularly delicate situations where input must be guaranteed to be correct, input with no timezone offset (that is, input in UTC indicated by a literal `Z`) MAY be required.

 All other values MUST NOT be considered valid.
 An invalid date/time value in the request body MUST be rejected with a `400` status code and appropriate error response model if the field is required